-I decided to take that crunch and use it to replace the croutons you’d normally find in a Caesar.
+I decided to take that Swedish crispbread crunch and use it to replace the croutons you’d normally find in a Caesar recipe.
 I used the classic caesar dressing as a base upon which to layer little gem, perfectly boiled quails eggs and then a lovely finishing touch I learnt from Donna Hay, crispy roasted kale.
 That stuff is so good that I ended up snacking on an entire tray and felt delightfully guilt-free afterwards!
 I might start offering up crispy kale as a healthy crisp for our little one, as she loves anything crunchy.

 The recipe will make a good bowl full of Caesar dressing, so feel free to cut it down or do as I did, and have a delicious dip to dunk carrots, low-carb kale crisps or anything else you might fancy snacking on.
 It will keep sealed in the fridge for a few days.
+If you’ve got any other great suggestions for a Swedish crispbread recipe, I’d love to hear from you in the comments!

 Ingredients Caesar dressing 2 egg yolks 1 clove of garlic, crushed 1 tsp Dijon mustard 6 salted anchovies Juice of 1 lime 150ml extra-virgin olive oil 1 tsp Worcestershire sauce 15g Parmesan, grated Crispy Kale A handful of kale or cavolo nero 1 tbsp olive oil 20g Parmesan, grated Other ingredients 6 quails eggs, room temperature 4 Peter's Yard spelt & poppyseed crispbreads 1 little gem lettuce, leaves separated and chopped A few shavings of Parmesan (use a peeler).